Wolox/tech-guides/frontend/react/style-guide.md

 As it is a HOC, we have to think very carefully according to the type of component tree that our project has, which is a "parent" component that contains all the "child" components that need to have access to these global variables.

 - If we need the entire application to have access to these variables, then our base component could be the App component.
-- If the application has many screens but these variables are only used in one of them, we could use the screen in question. as a base component, which could be Home, About, or any other.
+- If the application has many screens but these variables are only used in one of them, we could use the screen in question.
+As a base component, which could be Home, About, or any other.

 ```tsx
 import { Context, reducer, INITIAL_STATE } from './reducer';